roblaing/erlang-webapp-howto/unit1/README.md

       are all atoms in the above example.
 These must either start with a lower case letter or be enclosed in single quotes.
 In Prologish languages,
       <a href="http://erlang.org/doc/reference_manual/expressions.html#variables">variables</a>
-      always start with upper case letters or underscores, so atoms need to start with lower case letters or be bounded by single quotes to indicate they are not variables. </p>
+      always start with upper case letters or underscores, so atoms need to start with lower case letters or be within single quotes to indicate they are not variables. </p>
       <p>A gotcha in Json is anything except a <em>number, true, false</em>, or <em>null</em> has to be double quoted,
       and single quotes are only used within strings.
 In Erlang, the difference between single and double quotes is very significant &mdash; especially since Erlang does not have strings <em>per se</em> which I'll elaborate on in Unit 2.</p>